trento-project/web/api-reference.md

 - [Trento.Databases.Events.DatabaseInstanceDeregistered](Trento.Databases.Events.DatabaseInstanceDeregistered.md): This event is emitted when a database instance is deregistered (decommissioned).

 - [Trento.Databases.Events.DatabaseInstanceHealthChanged](Trento.Databases.Events.DatabaseInstanceHealthChanged.md): This event is emitted when a database instance health has changed.
 - [Trento.Databases.Events.DatabaseInstanceMarkedAbsent](Trento.Databases.Events.DatabaseInstanceMarkedAbsent.md): This event is emitted when a database instance is marked as absent.

 - [Trento.Databases.Events.DatabaseInstanceMarkedPresent](Trento.Databases.Events.DatabaseInstanceMarkedPresent.md): This event is emitted when a database instance is marked as present.

 - [Trento.Databases.Events.DatabaseInstanceRegistered](Trento.Databases.Events.DatabaseInstanceRegistered.md): This event is emitted when a database instance is registered.

+- [Trento.Databases.Events.DatabaseInstanceStatusChanged](Trento.Databases.Events.DatabaseInstanceStatusChanged.md): This event is emitted when a database instance status has changed.

 - [Trento.Databases.Events.DatabaseInstanceSystemReplicationChanged](Trento.Databases.Events.DatabaseInstanceSystemReplicationChanged.md): This event is emitted when a database instance system replication has changed.